Joachim Stöhr: Career

 Stöhr was born in Meinerzhagen, Germany.
 His university education was at Bonn University and Washington State University, where he spent two years as a Fulbright scholar and received a Master of Science degree.
 In 1974 he received his Ph.D. in Physics from the Technical University of Munich.
 After postdoctoral work and a scientific staff position at Lawrence Berkeley National Laboratory he worked as a staff scientist at the Stanford Synchrotron Radiation Laboratory (SSRL) and at EXXON Corporate Research Laboratory.
 He then spent nearly fifteen years at the IBM Almaden Research Center, where he conducted x-ray research in the areas of surface science and magnetic materials and managed various research departments.
 He became a Fellow of the American Physical Society in 1988.
 In January 2000, he joined the faculty of Stanford University as Professor and was appointed Deputy Director of SSRL.
 In 2005 he became the fourth Director of SSRL and an Associate Director of the Stanford Linear Accelerator Center (SLAC).
 From 2009 to 2013 he was the first Director of the Linac Coherent Light Source (LCLS).
-He became Emeritus Professor at Stanford in 2015.
-He is presently writing his third book entitled "The Nature of X-Rays and their Interactions with Matter".
+He became Emeritus Professor at Stanford in 2017.

-Besides his books, Dr. Stöhr is the author of more than 250 scientific publications and several patents.
+Besides his books, Stöhr is the author of more than 250 scientific publications and several patents.
 He has served on many national and international advisory committees, most notably, the Basic Energy Sciences Advisory Committee (BESAC) of the U.S. Department of Energy.
 In 2011 he was awarded the Davisson–Germer Prize in Atomic or Surface Physics by the American Physical Society.